shannon-c/Cuse-Hacks/README.md

   >
 2) Insert an online meeting link (zoom/google meet/microsoft teams)
     >
-3) Insert a google classroom link  to every of the AR classroom
+OR insert a google classroom link  to every of the AR classroom
  <!--END_SECTION:waka-->

 ## Notification